Given the large amount of computation that simulation studies

 n_workers <- availableCores() - 1

-plan, one may be better than another for your particular set of experiments.
-We recommend you carefully read the future
+experiments.
+We recommend you carefully read the future docs

 Simulation tasks

-plan has been set and the user calls run_experiment
+When a future plan has been set and the user calls

-and fit that data using a single Method
+DGP and fit that data using a single Method,

 Dealing with task heterogeneity